Development

 Developing on a device

-deb https://maedevu.maemo.org/leste beowulf-devel main contrib non-free droid4
+deb https://maedevu.maemo.org/leste chimaera-devel main contrib non-free droid4

 Actual development is mostly done from within Maemo Leste itself.
 (For Maemo Fremantle developers, this might sound weird, but there is essentially no need for a 'scratchbox' type VM)